RahMoc Enterprises: Final years

-After the 1992 Daytona 500, Bob Rahilly and Butch Mock split, with Bob and Dick Rahilly continuing to build engines and race cars under the name RAHMOC Racing Engines.
-Butch Mock would take the assets of RahMoc and form Butch Mock Motorsports.
+After the 1992 Daytona 500, Bob Rahilly and Butch Mock split, with Bob and Dick Rahilly continuing to build engines and race cars under the name RAHMOC Racing Engines at the original Rahmoc location in Concord, NC.
+Butch Mock would take only the race car related assets of Rahmoc and form Butch Mock Motorsports.
 The 75 would return in 1993, with Dick Trickle driving for most of the season, with Todd Bodine and Phil Parsons running the remaining schedule.
 Bodine would drive for the team through 1995.
 Morgan Shepherd would return to the 75 in 1996.
 Rick Mast would take over in 1997 and stay with the team through the 1998 season before being replaced by Ted Musgrave in 1999.
 Mock would eventually sell to Darwin Oordt, who would run the 75 under Galaxy Motorsports with Wally Dallenbach Jr. as the driver.
 Oordt's ownership was short-lived, and the 75 team shut down in 2001 after the team could not find sponsorship.

-Bob and Dick Rahilly still continue to build championship-winning race engines and race cars at the original Rahmoc facility on Flowes Store Road in Concord, NC as of 2023.
+Bob and Dick Rahilly still continue to build race engines and race cars at the original Rahmoc facility on Flowes Store Road in Concord, NC as of 2023.